lilith-root/JS-FirstCase/README.md

 # js-firstCase
+Tiny program that returns results according to whether the sum of the digits is even or odd.

-JavaScript case for Akbank Web3 Patika.dev Practicum
+*JavaScript case for Akbank Web3 Patika.dev Practicum